 Rating of Recommendations: A = Strong; B = Moderate; C = Optional Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

 HIV-2 infection is endemic in West African countries including Ivory Coast, Ghana, Cape Verde, Gambia, Mali, Senegal, Liberia, Guinea, Burkina Faso, Nigeria, Mauritania, Sierra Leone, Guinea Bissau, Niger, Sao Tome, and Togo; Angola; Mozambique; and in parts of India.1-4 It also occurs in countries such as France and Portugal, which have large numbers of immigrants from these regions.5 HIV-2 remains rare in the United States.
-Between 1998 and 2010, a total of 242 HIV-2 cases were reported to the Centers for Disease Control and Prevention (CDC), with 166 cases meeting criteria for HIV-2 diagnosis.
-These 166 cases constituted only 0.01% of the more than 1.4 million U.S. cases of HIV infection.6 Of the 50 women aged 15 to 44 years at diagnosis, 24 (48%) were pregnant at or after HIV-2 diagnosis.6 HIV-2 infection should be suspected in pregnant women who are from—or who have partners from—countries in which the disease is endemic, who are HIV-1 antibody positive on an initial enzyme-linked immunoassay screening test, and who have repeatedly indeterminate results on HIV-1 Western blot along with HIV-1 RNA viral loads at or below the limit of detection.7-9 Note that this pattern of HIV testing can also be seen in patients who have a false-positive HIV-1 test.
+Between 1998 and 2010, 242 HIV-2 cases were reported to the Centers for Disease Control and Prevention (CDC), with 166 cases meeting criteria for HIV-2 diagnosis.
+These 166 cases constituted only 0.01% of the more than 1.4 million U.S. cases of HIV infection.6 Of the 50 women aged 15 to 44 years at diagnosis, 24 (48%) were pregnant at or after HIV-2 diagnosis.6 HIV-2 infection should be suspected in pregnant women who are from—or who have partners from—countries in which the disease is endemic who have positive results on an HIV-1/HIV-2 antibody or HIV-1/HIV-2 antigen/antibody immunoassay.
+They should be tested with a supplemental HIV-1/HIV-2 antibody differentiation immunoassay.
+If they are indeed HIV-2 infected it would show negative HIV-1 antibodies and positive HIV-2 antibodies.
+In rare instances, a woman may have dual infection with HIV-1 and HIV-2 and both tests will be positive.

 HIV-2 has a longer asymptomatic phase than HIV-1, with a slower progression to AIDS.
 The most common mode of HIV-2 transmission is through heterosexual sex.
-HIV-2 is less infectious than HIV-1, with a 5-fold lower rate of sexual transmission and 20- to 30-fold lower rate of vertical transmission.3,12,13 Several studies confirm that rates of perinatal transmission of HIV-2 are low with and without interventions (0%–4%), which may be a result of reduced plasma viral loads and less cervical viral shedding, compared with that seen in HIV-1-infected women.14-17 HIV-2 also can be transmitted through breastfeeding.
-HIV-2 infection does not protect against HIV-1 and dual infection, which carries the same prognosis as HIV-1 mono-infection, can occur.
+HIV-2 is less infectious than HIV-1, with a 5-fold lower rate of sexual transmission and 20- to 30-fold lower rate of vertical transmission.3,12,13 Several studies confirm that rates of perinatal transmission of HIV-2 are low with and without interventions (0% to 4%), which may be a result of reduced plasma viral loads and less cervical viral shedding, compared with that seen in HIV-1-infected women.14-17 HIV-2 also can be transmitted through breastfeeding.
+HIV-2 infection does not protect against HIV-1 and dual infection, which carries the same prognosis as HIV-1 monoinfection, can occur.18

 Heitzinger K, Sow PS, Dia Badiane NM, et al. Trends of HIV-1, HIV-2 and dual infection in women attending outpatient clinics in Senegal, 1990-2009.
 Int J STD AIDS.
 2012;23(10):710-716.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/23104745.